cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 The resources you request for a job will influence the chances that such job has to enter the queue, compared to others: the more resources you request, the longer you may have to wait for those resources to be available.

-In addition, the future priority of your jobs will also be influenced by the resources you *request* (not *use*, *request*, even if you don't use them in the end).
+In addition, the future priority of your jobs will also be influenced by the resources you *request* (not *use*, *request*, even if you don't use them in the end): the more you request, the less priority you'll have for future jobs.

-The more you request, the less priority you'll have for future jobs.
+If one of your jobs has lower priority than another one, but its running time would not delay that higher priority one from entering the queue **and** there are enough resources for it, your job could enter the queue first.
+That's why it's important to try and assign reasonably accurate time limits (a.k.a. *walltimes*) to your jobs.

 You can check how efficiently a job used its assigned resources with the `seff <jobid>` command (once the job is finished).